robertjskelton/robertjskelton.github.io/_posts/2021-06-29-lexus-gx470-ebay-snorkel-install.markdown

 * I had to trim every piece of plastic, and one of the rubber boots
 * I had to drill out the A-pillar mount holes to be larger, and did not use the rivets

 Alright, here is the install.
 Remove your passenger front fender line.
-This involves 3x T25 screws, 2x T30 screws, 3x 10mm bolts and a ton of annoying cips that I broke all of.
+This involves 3x T25 screws, 2x T30 screws, 3x 10mm bolts and a ton of annoying clips that I broke all of.

 ![snorkel](/images/snorkel/6.jpg)